a badge showing QUITTR achievements and positive user feedback

 How Cultural Pressure Pushes the Idea That Pleasure is Required

-Social feeds, ads, TV shows, and celebrity lines sweep a simple message into daily life: sex and self-pleasure are casual and constant.
+Social feeds, ads, TV shows, and celebrity quotes push a single message: sex and self-pleasure are casual and constant.
 The result looks like permission and becomes an expectation.
-When you refuse to meet that expectation, you may feel odd or judged, not because your choice is unhealthy, but because the culture treats the habit as a baseline.
+When you refuse to meet that expectation, you may feel odd or judged — not because your choice is unhealthy, but because the culture treats the habit as a baseline.
 Have you ever felt the pressure to match what others advertise about their sex life?

 Why Scientific Research Can Feel Contradictory